-Having separate hospitals for emergency and planned care would help to make sure that more patients are taken quickly by the right place for ambulance to the right care West Midlands Ambulance Service and Welsh treatment.
-Ambulance Service take patients from across Shropshire, Telford & Wrekin and mid Wales to our two hospitals.
+Having separate hospitals for emergency and planned care would help to make sure that more patients are taken quickly by ambulance the right place for the right to care treatment.
+West Midlands Ambulance Service and the Welsh Ambulance Service take patients from across Shropshire, Telford & Wrekin and mid Wales to our two hospitals.
 Both organisations have been involved in the Future Fit process and support our consultation.
 Detailed discussions will continue with the two ambulance services throughout the consultation process and beyond.

-\ NHS England 'Transforming urgent and emergency care services in England' report November 2013
+NHS England 'Transforming urgent and emergency care services in England' report November 2013